dandeliondino/godot-4-tileset-terrains-docs/README.md

 This documentation was created in Godot 4.0/4.1.
 There have been changes to the UI since then, but the instructions in this PR should be the same for 4.2/4.3.

-I welcome anyone who wants to use any of the content from my original PR ([#7789]((https://github.com/godotengine/godot-docs/pull/7789)) to create a new PR for the terrain sets section.
+I welcome anyone who wants to use any of the content from the original PR [#7789](https://github.com/godotengine/godot-docs/pull/7789) to create a new PR for the terrain sets section.
 See the [commit](https://github.com/godotengine/godot-docs/pull/7789/files#diff-f1afad32ca03f3a25b1c50f47996f838c74c9f94ead387382f21b9ef02d53a72) for the original `rst` file and `webp` images.